reethikakalvacherla797-blip/Tasks_ELEVATE/Task8/README.md

 ## 🚀 Task-8 Simple Sales Dashboard Design
 ## 📌 Project Overview

-This project demonstrates the creation of a basic interactive sales dashboard using Power BI (or Tableau).
+This project demonstrates the creation of a basic interactive sales dashboard using Tableau.
 The dashboard provides insights into sales performance across products, regions, and months.
 It helps business users quickly understand trends and top-performing areas.

 ## Objective:
 Visualize sales data to identify trends, performance by region, and category-level sales.